Frequently asked questions

 Can we claim back the VAT incurred during the repair and maintenance of our war memorial?

-Work to the existing fabric of a memorial is usually subject to VAT, while new works are zero-rated.
-The Customs and Excise VAT Notice 708: Buildings and Construction (March 1995) is a useful guide.
+As far as War Memorials Trust is aware work to the existing fabric of a memorial is usually subject to VAT.
+Any new memorial will be subject to VAT.
+The Customs and Excise VAT Notice 708: Buildings and Construction (March 1995) is a useful guide and we recommend anyone with a query about VAT discusses this using the helpline below.
 With regards to our grant schemes, War Memorials Trust will offer a grant based on the assumption that all work is liable to VAT, unless applicants tell us that they are able to reclaim some or all of the VAT (this should be investigated before applying for a grant).

 For further information about whether or not you can reclaim VAT, the Trust suggests contacting the HM Revenue and Customs national advice service helpline on 0845 010 9000 or visit www.hmrc.gov.uk.

 The Memorials Grant Scheme returns as a grant the VAT incurred by charities or faith groups exempted from the need to register as charities in building, repairing or maintaining public memorial structures.
 Eligible memorials must be recognised as memorials (rather than, say, statues) by means of an appropriate permanent inscription.
 Memorials can be to a person, people, animals or events.
 Eligible structures cannot have any secondary purpose, e.g. memorial benches are not covered.
-Neither are gravestones, mausolea or any structure which houses or indicates the whereabouts of remains considered eligible.
+Gravestones, mausolea or any structure which houses or indicates the whereabouts of remains are considered ineligible.
 Memorials must be publicly accessible for a minimum of 30 hours per week, even if an entrance fee is payable to gain access (e.g. at an English Heritage site).
-Eligible work includes all stages of construction and design, including professional fees, plus incidental planting (though memorials which constitute a garden or planting only are not eligible).
-Further details of eligibility can be found at www.memorialgrant.org.uk.
+Details on eligibility can be found at www.memorialgrant.org.uk.
+As of October 2013, professional fees are also eligible under this scheme.
 Any group that is planning a large memorial project is advised to contact the scheme in advance to discuss eligibility.

 Does War Memorials Trust fund work to war graves?
 Why does War Memorials Trust not fund work to war graves?